 There is something that has weighed on me for years.
 Until recently I wasn’t sure what to do, but then I had the opportunity to spend a week with my friend during her husband’s deployment.

 They haven’t lived in their current city very long and they aren’t near family.
-My friend works full time, volunteers, leads a ministry, and is raising two young daughters.
-Deployment adds stress to her marriage as she and her husband strive to both parent their daughters, care for each other well, and focus on their daily tasks.
+My friend works full time, volunteers, leads a ministry, and works hard to raise her two young daughters.
+Deployment adds stress to her marriage as she and her husband strive to parent their daughters, care for each other well, and focus on their daily tasks.

 This makes for long, stressful weeks.
-A Military Times article reported only 19% of military spouses report having excellent or very good support during a spouses deployment.
+A Military Times article states only 19% of military spouses report having excellent or very good support during a spouse’s deployment.
 In 2017 the same survey results reported 23% of spouses had the same response.
 While neither is great, the drop is important to note.

-You may wonder why I’m sharing this here, but as I’ve explored the overlap within military and coaching lives for a while now and I believe there is something coaches’ wives should consider.
+You may wonder why I’m sharing this here.
+I’ve explored the similarities between what military families and coaching families deal with for a while now and I believe there is something coaches’ wives should consider.

-I’m not going to put words in the mouths of military wives (they will be speaking for themselves in the coming weeks) but I do want to try to highlight why I believe coaches’ wives are uniquely qualified to step in and encourage and support military wives.
+I’m not going to put words in the mouths of military wives (they are doing an amazing job speaking up for themselves) but I do want to try to highlight why I believe coaches’ wives are uniquely qualified to step in and encourage and support military wives.

-Coaching families may not have the same stresses as military families dealing with deployment, but the similarities are there and we speak the same language.
+Coaching families may not have the same stresses as military families dealing with deployment, but the similarities are there and we speak a very similar language.

 Consider these examples: